cobalt12345/DeeplensMoneyCounter/README.md

 consumed by the training job without of any transformations.
 Unfortunately, it's pretty expensive and not very usable.
 I recommend singing up to [Labelbox](https://app.labelbox.com), as it has a free trial version.
 And its result can be transformed using [resize_dataset_300x300.py](dataset/resize_dataset_300x300.py).
-This script runs locally, resizes (not a case) images, and creates a manifest file, that will be used for the training job.<br/>
+This script runs locally, resizes (not needed for this example) images, and creates a manifest file, that will be used for the training job.<br/>

 The whole sequence looks as follows:
 - create a new project on Label box for <b>each</b> sub-set of images (1000_front, 1000_back, 2000_front, 2000_back),